kamelzcs/kamelzcs.github.com/_posts/2013-10-29-gitcommands.md

       merge multiple commits
       pick = use the commit
       squash = use commit, but merge into previous commit
+* `git cherrypick <the SHA-1 of unchanged commit>`

+    pick the specified commit to the current branch

 * `git diff \<branch\> \<branch\>`